jeffreybergier/Previous-Fork/readme.previous.txt

 Previous v3.4 (unreleased):
   > Improves the look of the user interface.
   > Improves mouse unlocking in the case where auto-locking is disabled.
+  > Fixes bug that prevented swapping cmd and alt key on ADB keyboard.
   > Removes conflicting keyboard shortcuts.